geoox/fpl-sheet/readme.md

 # How to use:
+1. Clone repo
+2. Install dependencies:
+`npm i`
-1. Open index.js, line 4, edit GAMEWEEK global variable.
+3. Open index.js, line 4, edit GAMEWEEK global variable:
-e.g. const GAMEWEEK = 16
+`const GAMEWEEK = 16`
-2. Run the script.
+4. Run the script:
-- `node index.js`
+`node index.js`

 An xlsx file will get created with the following rules:
 - First column contains player names